eelcodijkstra/html-tutorial/html-0/README.md

 ## Gebruik in Thimble

 Voor het gebruik van de tutorials in Thimble moet het tutorial-script ingeschakeld zijn.
 In deze bestanden is het soms uitgeschakeld door de betreffende regel tussen html-commentaar te plaatsen.
 In Thimble moeten deze commentaarhaken dan verwijderd worden.

+Volgens de Thimble instructies:

+> enclose each tutorial step in its own section tags you can include any sort of markup, including images you can also add more sections

+> if you want to attach this tutorial to another make, first publish this make then tag the other make with prefix "tutorial-" followed by the url for this make